amaynagpal/amay_nagpal_21BCE10099/README.md

 - Each player controls a team of 5 characters, choosing from Pawns, Hero1, Hero2, and Hero3.
 - One player clicks the "Create Game" button, which generates a unique game code.
 - The other player and spectators can join the game using the generated code.
+- **The game will only start when both players have set up their characters.** The chessboard will appear to the players only after both have completed their setup.
+- Spectators will see an empty board until both players have set their characters.

 ### Characters and Movement